fsprojects/Paket/docs/content/template-files.md

 * the output assembly of the matching project (in the correct lib directory if a library, or tools if an exe)
 * the output assemblies of any project references which do not have a matching template file

+#### Referenced projects

+With the include-referenced-projects switch you can tell Paket to pack referenced projects into the package.

+    include-referenced-projects true

 #### References

 A references block looks like this: